 SUPPORTS THE REDUCTION IN UNPLANNED RE-ADMISSION

-Supports the reduction in acute trust unplanned re-admission rates and generate savings to participating authorities from re-admissions.
+Supports the reduction in acute trust unplanned re-admission rates and generates savings to participating authorities from re-admissions by ensuring patients receive timely, appropriate step-down care after discharge – freeing up acute beds and improving recovery outcomes in the community.

 EFFECTIVE COMMUNICATION